owengage/chess/README.md

 I need to
 * Update the `has_moved` bool for pieces in move generation so that things like en passant and castling can work.
 * Get checkmate working again.
 I had to break it to stop some infinite looping since game validates moves.
+* Switch away from `std::variant` for storing state of a square.
+Move to custom type that stores all required information in a single byte, rather than 2 (three with new `has_moved` bool).
+This plus maybe shrinking `Loc` should allow a game object to fit in a cache line of the CPU.
 ## TODOs

 * Stalemate through 'inactivity'